iTchTheRightSpot/spring-boot-on-aws-lambda/README.md

-# Deploying Spring Boot Application as Native Executable on AWS Lambda.
+# Deploying a native executable Spring Boot application using GraalVM to AWS Lambda.

 ## Overview
 This project demonstrates deploying RESTful Spring Boot 3.2.2 application on